 “My son is really hurt from inside,” Ismail’s father said.
 “We try to talk to him to feel better and we can’t stop ourselves from crying.”

 Save the Children has been responding to the crisis in Yemen since 2015.
-With the support of our donors, over the past four years, our multifaceted response has reached almost 2 million children.
+With the support of our donors, over the past six years, our multifaceted response has reached more than 2 million children.
 Despite the hunger, the poverty and the bombs, we will continue to fight for Yemen’s children.
 To learn more about our work in Yemen, visit SavetheChildren.org/Yemen

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.